 Several community members have recommended removing debris including sediment and vegetation from Upper Joachim Creek as a means of allowing more water to drain into the creek and keeping more water within the banks of the creek.
-This tool differs from the dredging tool in that the removal of sediment and vegetation would be performed as-need in small localized areas.
+This tool differs from the dredging tool in that the removal of sediment and vegetation would be performed as-needed in small localized areas.
 The USACE conducted site visits to De Soto and did witness several areas of the creek where sediment had developed in the form of gravel bars or islands, many of which were covered in dense vegetation.

 Appendix F is a report from the USACE Hydrology & Hydraulics Branch where engineers performed preliminary modeling of removal of sediment deposits at seven different locations in one reach of the Upper Joachim Creek within the De Soto city limits.
 The results of the analysis demonstrate that during a 10-percent ACE flood event, there could be approximately 0.1 to 0.6 feet reduction in flood depths within this reach with removal of all seven deposits.
 For a 1-percent ACE flood event, there could be approximately 0.1 to 0.5 feet reduction in flood depths with removal of the seven deposits.
 It is vital to mention that by removing just two of the seven deposits that were analyzed, flooding was induced downstream.
 Removing the sediment deposits allowed more water to flow downstream; therefore, approximately 0.1 to 0.9 feet of induced flooding was computed in areas downstream of the removed sediment deposit.
 Based on this preliminary analysis, it appears that sediment removal would be minimally effective for reducing localized flood depths and can also have the negative effect of increasing downstream flood depths.
 For the detailed analysis, see Appendix F - USACE Sediment Deposit Removal Investigation.
-Further hydraulic modeling analysis should be performed if this tool is considered further and before any implementation may occur.